RAJESH-satya/Consumer-Goods-Analytics-SQL-Driven-Business-Intelligence/README.md

         END AS Quarters,
        ROUND((SUM(sold_quantity) / 1000000), 2) AS_
 ```
+### Best-Performing Quarter
+**Insight**:
+By identifying the quarter with the highest sold quantity in 2020, this analysis helps in determining the peak performance period.
+Businesses can then plan promotions, product launches, and stock allocation based on historical peak periods.

 ## 9. Channel-wise Sales Contribution
 **Objective**: Analyze the sales contribution by different sales channels for the fiscal year 2021, helping identify the most effective sales channels for driving revenue.